markcerqueira/markcerqueira.github.com/_posts/2018/2018-12-24-turn-ship-around.md

 Keeping with books written by authors with a military background, the 11th book in the Manager Reads saga is **Turn the Ship Around!: A True Story of Turning Followers into Leaders** by retired U.S. Navy captain David Marquet.
 Yes, that exclamation mark followed immediately by a colon is killing me softly.

-**Who recommended the book?** This book was recommended by a member of the Twitch Manager Book Club.
+**Who recommended the book?** This book was recommended by a member of the Twitch Leadership Book Club.
 The club focuses on reading books aimed at leveling up our leadership and management skills.

 <div>
     <img class="rounded-corners" style="max-width: 380px; border: 1px; margin-top: 24px;" src="{{ site.images2018 }}/12-24/turn-around.png"/>